lentty/FangXin-Service/README.md

-Based Java SpringBoot + Mysql
+Based on Java8 SpringBoot and  Mysql